Do you have a water faucet that whines, screeches, or squeals when you turn it on?

 - Air in the pipes – If you suspect this is the problem, turn your faucet ON and turn OFF the shut-off valve in your house — until it runs dry.
 Turn your faucet OFF and turn the main valve back ON.
 Did it work?
 If not, try one of the other remedies.

 - Sediment in the water line – This is not likely your problem.
 But it wouldn’t hurt to remove the aerator and let the water run for a couple of minutes.
 Clean the screen on the aerator while you’re at it.

 - Kinks in the water line – You won’t likely hear a whining noise at your spigot if this is the problem.
 It will be located somewhere near the kink.
 Inspect the entire length of your water line and correct any problems that you may come across.

-You could likely save yourself some major bucks by trying these fairly simple solutions before you call a plumber, and we all know the type of rates that they charge.
+You can probably save yourself some major bucks by trying these fairly simple solutions before you call a plumber — because we all know the type of rates that they typically charge!